tqc/ChondricJS/README.md

 This script can be run at any time to add new pages to the app - any files that already exist will be skipped, except for index.html which will be partially updated to keep page script references up to date.

+To update referenced scripts, run

+    bower install

 If apphost is specified, an express based web server will be set up to make the contents of apphtml available in a browser.
 Settings are taken from a .env file.
 Run it with

     node apphost.js